garrandall/popular-music-data/tracks/coffee-shop-yung-joc-gorilla-zoe.md

 Whos this?
 Its young dirty!
 Oh okay what you need?
-Hey i need some of them thangs, mayn
+Hey I need some of them thangs, mayn
 How many of 'em?
 Two of 'em, give me two
 I got you, pull on around to the window pimp